nickeblewis/nicklewis.net.7/blog/installing-sanity-with-gridsome.md

 ---
 title: Installing Sanity.io
-summary: So lets crack on and install Sanity for use with this Gridsome driven website
+published: false
 slug: installing-sanity
-date: 2019-09-18
+date: 2019-09-18T00:00:00.000Z
-published: false
 tags:
   - CMS
   - Sanity
   - Headless
+summary: So lets crack on and install Sanity for use with this Gridsome driven website
 ---

 I have simply followed the getting started guide on sanity.io website creating a new dataset